nickp60/open_utils/readme.md

 given a genbank genome of interest and a .faa for reference, this performs reciprocal blasting to "reannote" and provide othology information

 ### snagnblast
 given a list of gene accesions, this retrieves them and blasts against a local BLAST database using either blastn or tblastx.
-Snagnblast multi is for use with multiple processors, but still needs a bit of a tuneup to pool jobs instead of queueing.

 ### get_genomes
 given a list of genome accessions, this retrieves them from NCBI and writes out a fna file